Home > aloe turning purple

 Common Nutritional Deficiencies

-Commonly termed the "central atom of chlorophyll," magnesium is essential for aloe's green pigment and the process of photosynthesis.
-When magnesium levels are insufficient, chlorophyll production decreases.
-This causes the green color to fade, and purple hues to dominate.
+Magnesium is essential for green pigment and the process of photosynthesis.
+Chlorophyll production decreases when magnesium levels are insufficient.
+This causes the green color to fade.
+The purple will hues to dominate.
 Signs of magnesium deficiency include yellowing of leaves and slower growth.

 Phosphorus plays a pivotal role in aloe's energy transfer and root development.
 Plants starved of phosphorus may exhibit purpling due to a reduction in the synthesis of various pigments.
 Watch for stunted growth and a delay in flowering.
-This can be indicative of phosphorus deficiency.
+This is indicative of phosphorus deficiency.

 Adjusting Fertilizer Application

-Select a fertilizer with a balanced N-P-K (nitrogen, phosphorus, and potassium) ratio designed for succulents.
+Select a fertilizer with a balanced N-P-K ratio designed for succulents.
 Begin by applying it at half strength and monitor the aloe's response.
 Gradually increase the concentration over time as the plant stabilizes.

 Soil Amendments